 Online Managing Editor

 Sangik is a third year student from South Korea.
-He earned a Bachelor of Science in Computer Science, Engineering, and Management from Handong Global University in South Korea.
+He earned a Bachelor of Engineering in Computer Science and Electrical Engineering from Handong Global University in South Korea.
 After graduation, he began working at Samsung SDS, a major Korean Information Technology company, as a project manager and programmer.
 While in law school, he also worked at an international Korean law firm, LOGOS, the 51st Fighter Wing Headquarter Office of Staff Judge Advocates in South Korea, and the Chapter 13 Bankruptcy Trustee for the Western District of Michigan.
 He also worked as an intern for the Honorable Thomas P. Boyd at the 55th District Court in Mason and the Honorable Rosemarie E. Aquilina at 30th Circuit Court in Lansing.
 Currently, Sangik is working as a judicial intern for the Honorable Bernard A. Friedman at District Court for the Eastern District of Michigan in Detroit.
 After graduation, Sangik hopes to pursue his work in business and patent law.

 Adam de Bear

 Notes and Comments Editor